doc. Erik Sherman Roraback, D.Phil. (Oxon.)

 - Paris (from the University of Oxford), one week 5/94, one week 5/96 (for research on Honoré de Balzac at the Balzac Research Center–the Maison de Balzac–and on “French theory” and writing).

-- University of Oxford, UK, (from Charles University) one week stay for comparative cultural research in the Taylor Institution and in the Bodleian Library, 11/07 & 10/12.
+- University of Oxford, UK, (from Charles University) one week stay for comparative cultural research in the Taylor Institution and in the Bodleian Library, 11/07 and 10/12.

 - Paris, France (from Charles University) short stay for comparative cultural research at various institutions including the library at the Roland Garros museum, the Ecole de la cause Freudienne, and the E.N.S.: 10/11, 10/13, 10/15.